The Master of Science in Nursing is suited for students who have a bachelor’s

 Admission to the BSN to MSN program is competitive and is based on a review of materials submitted and on resource availability.
 The applicant is responsible for compiling and submitting the complete set of materials.
 Incomplete applications will not be reviewed.

-Applicants must meet University Admission and English Proficiency requirements, as well as requirements for admission to the major, listed below.
+Applicants must meet University Admission and English Proficiency requirements, as well as requirements for admission, which are listed in the USF Graduate Catalog.
 Certain concentrations are highly competitive.

 Nurses with a BSN are prepared to enroll directly in graduate course work.
 The total number of credits required is specific to the nursing concentration.